dgruber/wfl/README.md

 [cloudfoundry](https://github.com/dgruber/wfl/blob/master/examples/cloudfoundry/cloudfoundry.go) demonstrates how a Cloud Foundry taks can be created.

+[Singularity containers](https://github.com/dgruber/wfl/blob/master/examples/singularity/singularity.go) can also be created which is helpful when managing a simple Singularity _wfl_ container workflow within a single HPC job either to fully exploit all resources and reduce the amount of HPC jobs.

 ## Creating a Workflow which is Executed as OS Processes